Learn Tai Chi with the teaptomonk: Courses. Articles, Videos, books and More

 However, despite the simplicity of the exercises, many people find Tai Chi just too confusing.
 It isn't helped by being described in mystical terms and portrayed as a decade-long study for only the most devoted.
 This is nonsense.
 But it is understandable, as many people have still not seen the Back to Basics Series by the Teapotmonk.

-Walk Like a Cat
+LEARN TO Walk Like a Cat

-WARNING: Walking Like a Cat is not about imitating the purring, mouse-slaying, rubbish-rummaging qualities of our feline friends, but rather the elegant and focused gait of their movement.
+Walking Like a Cat is not about imitating the purring, mouse-slaying, rubbish-rummaging qualities of our feline friends, but rather the elegant and focused gait of their movement.

 You start by paying more attention to the way cats move, rest, sit, and stalk with their characteristic focus and lightness of step.
 Why a cat?
 Well, studying animals has been the traditional starting point for many martial arts.
 According to Chinese legend, Tai Chi was founded by a man called Chang San Feng who studied the movements of two animals in combat: a Crane and a Mongoose.
 Ok, so neither is a cat, but it's a good story nevertheless.
-Skip down this article to start the exercise or read first about the benefits of Cat Walking.
+Skip down this article to start the exercise or read on to discover the benefits of Cat Walking.

 Watch a cat hunt a bird or small rodent and you will see an animal in an extraordinary state of balance, with co-ordinated limbs, measured breath and focused concentration.
 It is these movements that we are going to try and copy as we go about our usual daily activities.
 At the beginning, you steps will not resemble those of a cat, more a badger or a guinea pig, but once you have acquired the mechanics of the moves - the five steps listed below - and incorporated them into your daily activities, you will begin the transformation into grace and harmony.

-Tai Chi Walking For Beginners
+BEGINNERS GUIDE TO Tai Chi Walking

 How then do you Walk Like a Cat?
 If you were alive in the 1970's you may remember David Carradine in the opening sequences to the 1970´s cult series Kung Fu.
 This of course shows my age, but hey, it was a fine series given the general standard of rubbish on the box at the time.
 Anyway, back to the subject in hand...
 Do you remember his obligatory side-steps and shimmies conducted in candle-light along the rice paper before he embraced the burning Shaolin urn?
 Well, forget that nonsense.
 This is the real thing.
 Still can't remember?
 Watch the video snippet here...